-5.4.9 REFERENCES
+5.4.8 REFERENCES

 This section shall include a list of references, including the General Programme Instructions (including version number), standards and PCR (registration number, name and version).
+The source and version of the characterisation models and the factors used shall be reported in the EPD.